iDanishDev/iDanishDev/README.md

 ### Glad to see you here!  ![](https://visitor-badge.glitch.me/badge?page_id=iDanishDev.iDanishDev&style=flat-square&color=0088cc)

-I am pursuing my Bachelors's in Computer Engineering 🎓 from KJ Somaiya College of Engineering 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨. 💻.
-I'm currently into Data Science and Software Development 🕸️ and working on my Data Structures and Algorithms. 🤓
+I love to explore new technologies and leverage them to solve real-life problems ✨.